Can Stress Cause Hair Loss?

 This is usually a temporary condition, and your hair is likely to grow back.

-It causes patchy hair loss, mainly on the scalp, but it can also affect the eyebrows, eyelashes, and beard.
+It causes patchy hair loss which can also affect the eyebrows, eyelashes, and beard.
 Affected areas are usually smooth bald patches, with no sign of inflammation or irritation on the skin.

 Trichotillomania

-Trichotillomania is hair loss characterised by recurrent, irresistible urged to pull hair from one’s scalp, eyebrows, eyelashes, or other parts of the body.
+Trichotillomania is hair loss characterised by recurrent, irresistible urges to pull hair from one’s scalp, eyebrows, eyelashes, or other parts of the body.

 Trichotillomania is usually induced by feelings of stress, tension, or anxiety.
 This action results in noticeable hair loss.